-We continue with the 3D printing tutorials, seeing the different versions of the Anycubic i3 Mega.
-This will be one of the last entries that we will dedicate to this printer (except for those dedicated to upgrades), before starting with the generic 3D printing tutorials.
+We continue with the 3D printing tutorials by looking at the different versions of the Anycubic i3 Mega.
+This will be one of the last posts dedicated to this printer (except for those about upgrades), before starting with the generic 3D printing tutorials.

 Since its first appearance, different versions of the Anycubic i3 Mega have been manufactured.
-In essence, all versions share characteristics and similarities.
-But, logically, each version has its own differences that make it different from the others.
+Essentially, all versions share characteristics and similarities.
+But, logically, each version has its own differences that make it distinct from the others.

-Identifying the version is important because it conditions the updates that we can make.
-In particular, the parts that we download from pages like Thingiverse may not be fully compatible with our printer.
-It also determines whether or not we can change the drivers for the stepper motors.
+Identifying the version is important because it conditions the updates we can make.
+In particular, parts downloaded from sites like Thingiverse may not be fully compatible with our printer.
+It also determines whether or not we can change the stepper motor drivers.

-So let’s take a quick look at the versions of the Anycubic i3 Mega 3D printer and the most relevant characteristics that differentiate each of them.
+So, let’s do a quick review of the versions of the Anycubic i3 Mega 3D printer and the most relevant characteristics that differentiate each one.

 Anycubic i3 Mega - V0

-Officially known as Anycubic Modular i3 or Anycubic Omega I3.
-It is the precursor of the current Anycubic i3 Mega and, really, we cannot consider it part of the “Mega” family.
+Officially called the Anycubic Modular i3 or Anycubic Omega I3.
+It is the precursor to the current Anycubic i3 Mega and, really, cannot be considered part of the “Mega” family.

-Very different in structure from the later Megas, the Modular i3 is characterized by a LCD2004 screen placed on the top of the frame.
-It ran open-source software, something that the later versions do not comply with.
+Very different in construction from the later Megas, the Modular i3 is characterized by an LCD2004 screen placed at the top of the frame.
+It ran Open Source software, something that later versions do not.

 In general, it is a model that is not manufactured and, if you happen to find it, you should not buy it.